nwutils/nw-splasher-auto-update/README.md

   autoUpdate: {
     /**
      * NW.js Splasher Auto Update will make a network request to the versionUrl,
-     * then pass the response into this callback function for you to use to provide
+     * then pass the response into the confirmNewVersion and downloadPath
-     * the URL to download the latest version.
+     * callback functions you provide.
      */
     versionUrl: 'https://example.com/versions.json',
     /**